 Alaska Justice Forum 24(3), Fall 2007

-"The Hidden Impact of a Criminal Conviction: A Brief Overview of Collateral Consequences
+"The Hidden Impact of a Criminal Conviction: A Brief Overview of Collateral Consequences in Alaska"

 by Deborah Periman

 Collateral consequences — a term used here to refer generally to the effect of any measure that might increase the negative consequences of a criminal conviction — fall roughly into three categories: impaired access to, or enjoyment of, the ordinary rights and benefits associated with citizenship or residency, such as voting or driving; impaired economic opportunity, primarily through reduction of the range of available employment; and increased severity of sanctions in any subsequent criminal proceeding brought against the offender.
 Setting aside issues of constitutional or statutory rights, the growing web of civil disabilities triggered by a criminal conviction raises fundamental questions about what makes sense as a matter of public policy.
 This article examines policy considerations of collateral consequences and provides a representative list of provisions of Alaska state law that may diminish in some respect the opportunities available to an individual with a criminal conviction in his or her background.
+Includes a bibliography of further reading on collateral consequence.

 This article provides a brief description of results of an Alaska Judicial Council evaluation of the Alaska Court System's three felony-level therapeutic courts.
 TThe evaluation, which followed 117 offenders who participated in one of the three programs, revealed that graduates of the programs have been rearrested and re-convicted far less frequently than comparison offenders who did not participate in the programs.
 Moreover, the longer the participants remained in the programs, the less likely they were to recidivate, even if they did not graduate.
 A brief bibliography of resources on recidivism in Alaska is included.